< Go to Baby Bottles

 We like just about everything about the Lifefactory bottle with very few dislikes arising during testing.
 This bottle did well in our tests for leakage with no leaking in the diaper bag or otherwise in transport or usage.
 The stopper piece inside does fall off fairly easily when you open the bottle, but this didn't cause us any problems while using it.
 The nipple also does its job well at protecting from leaks, even though it is smaller than some of the competition we had no leaks during feeding unlike some of the competition that has more breast like nipples that resulted in leaking while eating.

-The nipple on this bottle is smaller in size and not as mound like as some of the more breast like competition.
-However, the smaller nipple made it easy for baby to latch onto and we didn't have any babies in our tests have difficulty feeding from this option.
+The nipple on this bottle is smaller in size and not as "mound like" as some of the more breast like competition.
+However, the narrower nipple made it easy for baby to latch onto and we didn't have any babies in our tests have difficulty feeding from this option.
 The nipples are longer and narrower than the wider mouth options, but it can be interchanged with the Dr. Brown's nipples and some other average side products in the event that your baby isn't a fan of the standard Lifefactory choice that comes with the bottle.

 Other Versions and Accessories

 There are also a variety of accessories available with this bottle including sippy caps, travel and storage flat caps, and ring and stopper sets with a dome cap.
-No accessory is needed for use with most major brand breast pumps and it fits in many major brand bottle warmers with ease.
+No accessory is needed for use with most major brand breast pumps and it fits in many major brand bottle warmers with ease, including the Kiinde Kozii that won an Editors' Choice award in our bottle warmer review.

 Where to Buy?